-- 1. An alarm occurs at one of the base stations.
+- An alarm occurs at one of the base stations.
 In response, the Task Manager action 'email status now' instructs the TB8100 to dial the Alarm Center and send the alarm log and the current status of base station alarms. - 2.
 The Alarm Center adds the new alarm to its log. - 3.
-The Alarm Center forms the alarm log and status information into an email and sends it via an ISP to the address(es) provided by the base station. - 4.
-The maintenance technician receives the e-mail over the Internet.
+The Alarm Center forms the alarm log and status information into an email and sends it via an ISP to the address(es) provided by the base station.
+It can use a dial-up or a LAN connection, depending on the PC's configuration.

-5. The maintenance technician can now use the TB8100 Service Kit software to remotely connect and log on to the TB8100.
+- 4. The maintenance technician receives the e-mail over the Internet. - 5.
+The maintenance technician can now use the TB8100 Service Kit software to remotely connect and log on to the TB8100.
 This connection uses the same modem at the site.
 Now the technician can use the full capabilities of the Service Kit to monitor the base station, carry out diagnostic tests, and make configuration changes.

-1 Site Planning
+Site Planning 1